 - Aware of their own triggers, rather than controlling of others

-My three step plan for couples therapy success:
+My three step plan for Cincinnati Couples Therapy success:

 - Assess: Take time to understand what the major issues are and how they have been derailing the relationship.

 - Plan: create goals and pathways to move forward to a more intimate future.